Larinioides cornutus

 Larinioides cornutus, the furrow spider, furrow orb spider, or foliate spider is an orb-weaver spider with Holarctic distribution.

+Orb weaver bites are not especially dangerous for humans, though symptoms include mild pain, numbness, and swelling.
+Rarely, nausea and dizziness may occur.

-Physical Description
+Physical description

 Females reach a body length of about 6–14 mm, males up to 5–9 mm.
 Leg spans range from 18 to 35 mm.

 These spiders can be identified by their large, oval-shaped, bulbous abdomens.
 Colors can range from black, grey, and shades of red.
 The carapace on their abdomen almost always has a lighter shaded arrow pointing toward their cephalothorax, while the legs also have a similar arrow pattern.

 Their eye structure consists of a horizontal row of 6 eyes, with an additional pair above the center of the row.
-A common misconception is that spiders cannot hear, due to their lack of ears of other common structures.
+A common misconception is that spiders cannot hear, due to their lack of ears or other common structures.
 However, these animals do have the ability to sense sound due to macrosetate and filiform hairs on their legs.

 Habitat

 These spiders are most often found in moist areas, especially near water.
 The web is built between grass or in low shrubbery.
 They hide during the day in a silken retreat that opens at the bottom, masked with plant and animal matter and leave it during the night.
 The web is remade in the evening.
 Unlike many other species of animal and spider, the cornutus does not hibernate in winter, and instead has an annual cycle of seasonal resistance.
-While their supercooling point in summer is -8 °C, in winter it drops to -20 °C.
+While their supercooling point in summer is −8 °C, in winter it drops to −20 °C.